gecheline/stargrit/README.md

 # STARGRIT

-STARGRIT (STellAR Generalized RadiatIve Transfer) is a radiative transfer code for computation of atmosphere tables of differentially rotating and contact binary stars.
+STARGRIT (STellAR Generalized RadiatIve Transfer) is an in-development radiative transfer code for computation of atmosphere tables of differentially rotating and contact binary stars.
 It supports spherical and cylindrical grids with initial blackbody (gray and monochromatic) atmospheres.
 The default radiative transfer method of STARGRIT is COBAIN (COntact Binary Atmospheres with INterpolation (arXiv:1804.08781)).

 ## Getting Started